Table of Contents Search for printer HOME

 The conviction that climate changed only slowly was not affected by the detailed climate records that oceanographers recovered, with increasing frequency from the 1920s through the 1950s, from layers of silt and clay pulled up from the ocean floor.
 Analysis showed no changes in less than several thousand years.
 The scientists failed to notice that most cores drilled from the seabed could not in fact record a rapid change.
 For in many places the mud was constantly stirred by burrowing worms, or by sea floor currents and slumping, which blurred any abrupt differences between layers.

 Lakes and peat bogs retained a more detailed record.
 Most telling were studies in the 1930s and 1940s of Scandinavian lakes and bogs, using ancient pollen to find what plants had lived in the region when the layers of clay ("varves") were laid down.
 Major changes in the mix of plants suggested that the last ice age had not ended with a uniformly steady warming, but with some peculiar oscillations of temperature.(6) The most prominent oscillation — already noticed in glacial moraines in Scandinavia around the turn of the century — had begun with a rise in temperature, named the Allerød warm period.
 This was followed by a spell of bitterly cold weather, first identified in the 1930s using Swedish data.
-It was dubbed the "Younger Dryas" period after Dryas octopetala, a graceful but hardy Arctic flower whose pollen gave witness to frigid tundra.
+It was dubbed the "Younger Dryas" period after Dryas octopetala, a hardy but graceful Arctic flower whose pollen gave witness to frigid tundra.
 (The glacial period that preceded the Allerød was the "Older Dryas.")
-The Younger Dryas cold spell was followed by a more gradual warming, ending at temperatures slightly higher than the present.
+The Younger Dryas cold spell was followed by a more gradual warming, ending at temperatures perhaps slightly higher than the present.
 In 1955 the timing was pinned down in a study that used a new technique for dating, measuring the radioactive isotope carbon-14 ("radiocarbon").
 The study revealed that the chief oscillation of temperatures had come around 12,000 years ago.
 The changes had been rapid — where "rapid," for climate scientists at mid-century, meant a change that progressed over as little as one or two thousand years.
-Most scientists believed such a shift had to be a local circumstance, not a world-wide phenomenon.
-There were no data to drive them to any other conclusion, for it was impossible to correlate sequences of varves (or anything else) between different continents.

 <=>Climate cycles